OccupationalTherapy.com Phone: 866-782-9924

 Figure 1.
 Examples of robotic devices.

 Today's rehabilitation robots offer similar advantages.
 They allow us to off-weight our patients' arms, enabling them to achieve more movement than they thought possible.
-Often, during passive range-of-motion exercises, patients may feel that their therapist is moving their arm rather than recognizing their own muscle activation.
+During passive range-of-motion exercises, patients may feel that their therapist is moving their arm rather than recognizing their own muscle activation.
 However, when placed in a robotic system, patients can independently realize their movements, which boosts their motivation and participation.

 Rehabilitation Robotic Landscape Considerations

-Again, the key consideration is ensuring that the upper extremity function is moving effectively.
+Again, the key consideration is ensuring that the upper extremity function moves effectively.
 As we know, the upper extremity is complex and impacts every aspect of our roles, whether children or adults.
 The arm is a vital and highly intricate part of our body, making it essential to focus on rehabilitation.

 Despite its importance, there is a notable lack of research within our field for upper extremities.
 However, there has been rapid progress in the design of robotic exoskeletons.
 This growing interest leads to more research and a deeper understanding of the benefits of robotics in therapy.
 Research indicates that robotic therapy can provide more intense and beneficial outcomes for the shoulder, elbow, and wrist.